General Equipment at Metra Union Pacific Northwest Line Illinois

 Work allegedly performed:

-- Maintenance and repair of signal houses, relay buildings, and pump stations that allegedly contained asbestos-containing materials from Johns-Manville and Celotex
+- Maintenance and repair of signal houses, relay buildings, and pump stations that allegedly contained asbestos-containing materials and ceiling tile

 - Removal of debris from areas with deteriorating asbestos-containing building materials